ros2/design/articles/content_filtering.md

 #### rcl

-- `rcl_subscription_is_cft_supported` to see if ContentFilteredTopic is supported or not.
+- `rcl_subscription_is_cft_enabled` to see if ContentFilteredTopic is enabled by rmw implementation.
-- extend node option with filtering expression and parameter expressions so that it can allow user to create ContentFilteredTopic during `rcl_create_subscription`.
+- extend subscription option with filtering expression and parameter expressions.
-- `rcl_subscription_set_cft_expression_parameters` to set filitering expression and parameter expressions to subscription.
+- `rcl_subscription_set_content_filter` to set filtering expression and parameter expressions to subscription.
-- `rcl_subscription_get_cft_expression_parameters` to get filitering expression and parameter expressions from subscription.
+- `rcl_subscription_get_content_filter` to get filtering expression and parameter expressions from subscription.

 #### rmw

-- `rmw_subscription_set_cft_expression_parameters` to set filitering expression and parameter expressions to subscription.
+- `rmw_subscription_set_content_filter` to set filtering expression and parameter expressions to subscription.
-- `rmw_subscription_get_cft_expression_parameters` to get filitering expression and parameter expressions from subscription.
+- `rmw_subscription_get_content_filter` to get filtering expression and parameter expressions from subscription.
-- add new member `is_cft_supported` into `rmw_subscription_t` which indicates if CTF is supported by rmw_implementation or not. e.g) see `can_loan_masseges` member as reference. support status will be set when parent subscription is created. then support status can be read from upper layer to know if CFT is supported or not.
+- add new member `is_cft_enabled` into `rmw_subscription_t` which indicates if CTF is enabled by rmw_implementation or not. e.g) see `can_loan_masseges` member as reference. support status will be set when parent subscription is created. then support status can be read from upper layer to know if CFT is supported or not.